 I believe in holding space for students to practice developing ideas and for them to share those ideas with the community.
 I respect the vulnerability required of students to practice self-expression, especially when those expressions are out of the norm, or when the ideas shared may be offensive or misplaced.
 The classroom is a place for development and conflict is an opportunity for growth.
 I believe in striving to allow for all voices in the room to be heard while keeping the learning community safe and the students accountable for their ideas and actions.

-I am a student.
+I am also a student.
 I have an obligation to continue to learn in order to be as resourceful, inquisitive, critical in thought, and open for my students as I possibly can be.
 I am learning from my students constantly, am actively engaged in our field, am forever curious about its growth and my own place in it, and strive to serve as a resource for others.

 As a technique instructor...